edgeworx/docs/edgeworx-for-developers/developer-docs/README.md

 You can learn more about TensorFlow and specifically TensorFlow Lite by starting here [https://www.tensorflow.org/lite](https://www.tensorflow.org/lite).

-### DevicePlane remote command line access
+### Deviceplane remote command line access

 To execute the container build steps for your Darcy AI application, you will need a build environment that contains the proper software tools and is capable of producing a container with the correct CPU architecture.
 Your Darcy cam has everything you need already setup.

-Use DevicePlane to connect to the command line of your Darcy cam securely from anywhere.
-You can use the DevicePlane cloud UI to access your Darcy cam immediately using the credentials you were provided.
-Command line tools for DevicePlane are also available if you prefer.
+Use Deviceplane to connect to the command line of your Darcy cam securely from anywhere.
+You can use the Deviceplane cloud UI to access your Darcy cam immediately using the credentials you were provided.
+Command line tools for Deviceplane are also available if you prefer.

-You can learn more about DevicePlane here [https://deviceplane.com/](https://deviceplane.com/) or simply login to the DevicePlane cloud portal with your credentials at [https://cloud.deviceplane.com/login](https://cloud.deviceplane.com/login).
+You can learn more about Deviceplane here [https://deviceplane.com/](https://deviceplane.com/) or simply login to the Deviceplane cloud portal with your credentials at [https://cloud.deviceplane.com/login](https://cloud.deviceplane.com/login).

 ## What you use to deploy your application